hyundo-jung/perceptron-c/README.md

 **Basic Machine Learning Model in C**

 Single neuron
-- Resembled a perceptron using finite difference and gradient descant
+- Resembled a perceptron using finite difference
 - Trained to function as OR, AND, NAND, or NOR logic gate

 Multi layer neuron